-Dog diabetes requires a lifelong treatment.
+Dog diabetes requires lifelong treatment.
 Monitoring your dog’s diet is a way of easing diabetes.
 One misconception about diabetes is feeding a high-fibre/low-fat diet.
-Though this is effective for Type 2 diabetes, it isn’t suitable for Type 1 diabetes.
+Though this is effective for type 2 diabetes, it isn’t suitable for type 1 diabetes.
 Type 1 diabetes does not necessarily develop because of obesity.

-For dogs that have Type 1 diabetes, there is no standard diet, but dogs must follow a strict meal time schedule to avoid complications.
-It is also important to make your dog enjoy eating the food.
+For dogs that have type 1 diabetes, there is no standard diet but dogs must follow a strict mealtime schedule to avoid complications.
+It is also important to make your dog enjoy eating food.